Creative Commons License 2023 Volume 10 Issue 3

 Different theories of lubrication were proposed out of which boundary lubrication and hydrostatic theories are important to explain how the lubrication takes place between these components of synovial joints [5].
 They stated that boundary lubrication mitigates stick slips so it is important for steady motion and heavy load application while hydrodynamic fluid film lubrication occurs with pressurized motion and deformation acting to drive the viscous lubricant through the gap between two surfaces.

-Attempts to describe a single mode of lubrication to synovial joints have undoubtedly delayed the emergence of a satisfactory overall picture of the performance of nature’s bearing so there is a possibility of multimode of lubrication in a single species [6].
+Attempts to describe a single mode of lubrication to synovial joints have undoubtedly delayed the emergence of a satisfactory overall picture of the performance of nature’s bearing so there is a possibility of a multimode of lubrication in a single species [6].
 Synovial fluid is a pseudo-plastic (shear-thinning) fluid, both in normal and pathological conditions.
 The fluid exhibits elasticity and a normal-force effect [7].
-The low friction in joints is associated with a full film of lubricant which separates the surfaces and high friction results formation of thin films of localised boundary friction due to asperity contacts [8].
+The low friction in joints is associated with a full film of lubricant which separates the surfaces and high friction results formation of thin films of localized boundary friction due to asperity contacts [8].

-Chemically It was supposed that the viscosity of the hyaluronic acid plays an important role in the lubrication ability of the synovial fluid, however, Tadmor et al., (2003) stated that hyaluronic alone does not provide any exceptionally low friction force [9].
+Chemically It was supposed that the viscosity of the hyaluronic acid plays an important role in the lubrication ability of the synovial fluid, however, Tadmor et al. [9] stated that hyaluronic alone does not provide any exceptionally low friction force.
 This is the association of phospholipid with hyaluronic acid which results in the preparation of a potent lubricating agent [10].
 The ability of biochemical compounds to lubricate surfaces relies not only on their concentration but also on their ultrastructural interactions so detailed knowledge about the ultrastructure of synovial fluid is of utmost importance.
 The three-dimensional surface morphology of the synovial fluid can easily be explored with the help of scanning electron microscopy [11].

 Despite the development of different techniques of physicochemical characterization of synovial fluid definite ultrastructural interaction in different species is not very well known.
 In a few species presence of multilamellar vesicles and gel in type structure is reported [12, 13] however variability in this structural pattern with the change in species is under investigation.

-Looking into the importance of the synovial fluid because of itsstructural and physiological nature the present study aimed to explore the surface ultrastructure of synovial fluid in indigenous cattle to identify the variability from other species to improve the diagnosis and prognosis of joint diseases in this species.
+Looking into the importance of the synovial fluid because of its structural and physiological nature the present study aimed to explore the surface ultrastructure of synovial fluid in indigenous cattle to identify the variability from other species to improve the diagnosis and prognosis of joint diseases in this species.

 MATERIALS AND METHODS

-The present study was performed in the central region (stateMadhya Pradesh) of India.
-Synovial fluid was collected from the knee joint of young calves (group I -six months to one year) and adult (group II- 4-5 years) indigenous cattle.
-200 µl synovial fluid was preserved in 500 µl of 2.5% glutaraldehyde solution in 0.05 M phosphate buffer at 4°C for 6-8 hrs.
+The present study was performed in the central region (state Madhya Pradesh) of India.
+Synovial fluid was collected from the knee joint of young calves (group I-six months to one year) and adult (group II-4-5 years) indigenous cattle.
+200 µl synovial fluid was preserved in 500 µl of 2.5% glutaraldehyde solution in 0.05 M phosphate buffer at 4 °C for 6-8 hrs.
 The preserved fluid was centrifuged at 8000 rpm for 10 minutes after that two batches of samples were prepared.
 In one batch sample was poured on 0.22 µm millipore filter paper and in another batch sample was placed over the cover slip diluted with the distilled water.
 Both batches were air dried for two days and then coating with gold particles was performed.
-Observations were made withZeiss Evo 18 Scanning Electron Microscope at SAIF, AIIMS, Delhi.
+Observations were made with the Zeiss Evo 18 Scanning Electron Microscope at SAIF, AIIMS, Delhi.
 Ethical permission for the experiment was granted by the institutional ethical committee.

 RESULTS AND DISCUSSION

-Synovial fluid's biochemical components manifested themselves in the current research ascross-shaped intertangled stringy networks and extracellular vesicles.
+Synovial fluid's biochemical components manifested themselves in the current research as cross-shaped intertangled stringy networks and extracellular vesicles.
 The cross-shaped stringy network may have been created by the complicated lipid-protein and hyaluronic acid complex tangling.
 A closer look at the network revealed that it was composed of tiny aggregates with ambiguous morphology.
 It represents the bulk portion of the synovial fluid (Figure 1).

 Figure 1.
-Scanning electron micrograph of knee joint synovial fluid (group II, coverslip) showing the cross-shaped stringy network of an acid protein complex (arrow), synoviocyte B (arrowhead) and irregularly shaped cells ( )
+Scanning electron micrograph of knee joint synovial fluid (group II, coverslip) showing the cross-shaped stringy network of an acid protein complex (arrow), synoviocyte B (arrowhead), and irregularly shaped cells ( ).

 Figure 2.
-Scanning electron micrograph of knee joint synovial fluid (group II, coverslip) showing electron-dense layered vesicles (arrowhead)
+Scanning electron micrograph of knee joint synovial fluid (group II, coverslip) showing electron-dense layered vesicles (arrowhead).

 CONCLUSION

 The presence of both cross-stringy network and vesicular structure in the synovial fluid of the cattle supports the presence of boundary lubrication and hydrodynamic lubrication.
-The presence of a significant amount of cross-stringy network in the specimen indicates that the boundary lubrication is prime mode because of the heavy body weight and slow steady motion. the process of dehydration andthe effect of temperature in tropical areas can't be denied.
-Further study is required to see the effect of higher body weight and temperature in different climate zonesto formulate remedies for arthritis.
+The presence of a significant amount of cross-stringy network in the specimen indicates that the boundary lubrication is prime mode because of the heavy body weight and slow steady motion.
+The process of dehydration and the effect of temperature in tropical areas can't be denied.
+Further study is required to see the effect of higher body weight and temperature in different climate zones to formulate remedies for arthritis.

-ACKNOWLEDGMENTS: We are thankful to Sophisticated Analytical Instrumentation Facility AIIMS, New Delhi, India for providing help, instrumental facility and guidance during the research.
+ACKNOWLEDGMENTS: We are thankful to Sophisticated Analytical Instrumentation Facility AIIMS, New Delhi, India for providing help, instrumental facility, and guidance during the research.

 CONFLICT OF INTEREST: None